davidblackuk/davidblackuk.github.io/_posts/2018-11-17-calculate-the-memory-and-t-states-that-Z80-code-takes.md

 tags: [ 8bit, z80, spectrum, retro]
 location: London, England
 excerpt: I've been writing quite a bit of code of late (and certainly no blog posts).
 I've been focusing on getting my display update code as efficient as I can.
 As part of this process I wanted to examine my code as see what the space / time trade off is in terms of memory consumption and  number of processor cycles used.
-description: I've created a tool to calculate the memory usage and t-states used by z80 code.
+description: I've created a tool to calculate the memory size and t-states used by z80 code.
 You might want to use it.
 comments: true
 share: true
 date: 2018-11-17